Black Canaan: Background: Kelly the Conjure-man

 "Black Canaan" was inspired by the legend of Kelly the Conjure-man.
 In late 1930, Howard wrote a long letter to H. P. Lovecraft concerning the history and lore of the South and Southwest.
-He mentions the Scotch-Irish settlement of Holly Springs, Arkansas, where his grandfather William Benjamin Howard settled in 1858.
+He mentions the Scotch-Irish settlement of Holly Springs, Arkansas, where his grandfather, William Benjamin Howard, settled in 1858.
 After recounting some of the local history, Howard goes on to write:

 In Howard's following letter to Lovecraft, he responds to the latter's suggestion that he make use of Kelly in his fiction; "Kelly the conjure-man was quite a character, but I fear I could not do justice to such a theme as you describe."
 However, despite Howard's reticence, Kelly did begin to find a way into his writing.

 In the letter in which he first mentions Kelly, Howard thanks Lovecraft for putting him in touch with William B. Talman.
 Talman was an employee of Texaco, and wrote to Howard concerning contributions to his company periodical, The Texaco Star.
 Howard's article "The Ghost of Camp Colorado" appeared in The Texaco Star a few months later in April 1931.

-It was also in 1931 that Howard submitted a follow-up article to The Texaco Star entitled "Kelly the Conjure-Man."
-The article begins:
+It was also in 1931 that Howard submitted a follow-up article to The Texaco Star entitled "Kelly the Conjure-Man".
+The article begins with:

-From there Howard expands on the story of Kelly as recounted to Lovecraft.
+From there, Howard expands on the story of Kelly as recounted to Lovecraft.

 "Kelly the Conjure-Man" was rejected by The Texaco Star and only saw publication decades after Howard's death.
 However, a seed had been planted in Howard's imagination to germinate for several years.
-Eventually Howard recast Kelly as Saul Stark in "Black Canaan."
+Eventually, Howard recast Kelly as Saul Stark in "Black Canaan".

-Analysis

-Howard wrote the earliest version of "Black Canaan" in mid-1933.
-In September, Howard forwarded the story to his agent, Otis Adelbert Kline, for submission to markets other than his mainstay Weird Tales.
-After failing to place the story, Kline returned it to Howard.
-Kline subsequently received a revised version of the tale in November 1934.
-"Black Canaan" was finally accepted by Weird Tales in October 1935.
-It would be the last horror story Howard sold to Weird Tales.